kubernetes/release/docs/krel/README.md

 ```
 Or

-Run the following command in the terminal :
+Run the following command in the terminal:

 ```
 go install k8s.io/release/cmd/krel@latest